How to File Income Tax Return Without Form 16 in 2025

 Use bank statements, insurance receipts, and investment proofs to calculate eligible deductions.

-Excess tax paid: If more tax has been deducted than necessary, you can claim a refund by filing your ITR.
+Excess TDS deducted?
+You can claim a refund by filing your ITR.

 Conclusion